AnTxXx/Engine/README.md

 ## Contributing

 We're always looking for help identifying bugs and improving documentation.
-Our small team will not be able to implement your new feature requests, however, we appreciate them to learn, what people playing, creating and sharing audio games are caring about.
+Our small team will not be able to implement feature requests, however, we appreciate collecting them to learn, what people playing, creating and sharing audio games are caring about.

-Please create issues for our comments, bug reports, recommendations, or feature requests on https://github.com/AnTxXx/Engine/issues
+Please create issues for your comments, bug reports, recommendations, or feature requests on https://github.com/AnTxXx/Engine/issues

 At the moment we do not provide templates for these issue-types.